 Product Development: Large Bore Percutaneous Wound Closure

-Brief: Our client wanted to evaluate potential product prototypes and understand the potential in the current US and EU markets
+Brief: Our client wanted to evaluate potential product prototypes and assess the opportunity in the current US and EU markets

 Countries: The research focused on the United States and EU